Understanding large localized CP violation in $B^\pm\to K^\pm\pi^+\pi^-$ using dispersive methods

-1. The weak interaction produces hadrons on a small distance scale, forming a ``source'' for outgoing hadrons, constructed in the spirit of~\cite{Meissner:2000bc}.
+1. The matrix elements of the weak Hamiltonian are treated as short-distance sources, constructed in the spirit of~\cite{Meissner:2000bc}, for the outgoing hadrons, which are ``dressed'' subsequently with their final-state interactions.

 2. For small $m_{\pi\pi}$, the pion pair has a large recoil against the $BK$ system, of the order of the $B$-meson mass, $M_B$.
-Hence, the $ K\pi$ invariant mass is $\Order(M_B)$, and the kaon final-state rescattering is negligible.
+Hence, the $ K\pi$ invariant mass is $\Order(M_B)$, and the kaon final-state rescattering (crossing) is expected to be negligible since factorization becomes exact in the limit of an infinitely heavy decaying particle with a finite invariant mass of the pion pair.
+This can be tested in the future using a Khuri--Treiman three-body formalism~\cite{Khuri:1960zz}.

 3. Left-hand cuts, e.g., from $B\to D^*\bar D_s$, followed by $D^*\to D\pi$, with the remaining $D\bar D_s$ system transitioning to $\pi K$, can be approximated as providing (CP-even) constant imaginary parts and, as such, subsumed in the source terms.